jimhigson/oboe.js/writing/main/6_Conclusion.md

 Status as a micro-library
 -------------------------

-Built versions of Oboe as delivered reside in the project's `dist` folder.
-The file `oboe-browser.min.js` is the minified version which should be sent to browsers gzipped.
-After gzip is applied this file comes to 4966 bytes; close to but comfortably under the 5120 limit.
-At roughly the size as a very small image, the size of Oboe should not discourage adoption.
+The file `oboe-browser.min.js` is the minified, built version of Oboe ready to be sent to web browsers and can be found in the project's `dist` directory.
+The size fluctuates as commits are made but after gzip it comes to about 4800 bytes; close to but comfortably under the 5120 limit.
+At roughly the size as a small image the download footprint of Oboe should not discourage adoption.

 potential future work
 ---------------------

-Although the project delivers improvements already, the most obvious expansion to fully realise the potential would be a matching server-side component that writes JSON in a streaming way.
-So far this has required that the JSON be written out as strings but this scales badly as messages become more complex.
+Although the project already delivers improvements to the programming model for REST clients, the most obvious expansion would be to create a matching server-side component that makes it intuitive to write JSON in a streaming way.
+So far writing out streaming JSON has required the resource be written out using programmer-assembled strings but this would be error prone and scale badly as messages become more complex.

 There is nothing about Oboe which precludes working with other tree-shaped format.
 If there is demand, An XML/XPATH version seems like